-The following policies apply to all courses for the Fall 2020 semester at Framingham State.
-For any policies specific to an individual course, please see the course website or Blackboard.
+The following policies apply to all courses for the Fall 2021 semester at Framingham State.
+For any policies specific to an individual course, please see the course website or Canvas.

 Learning in a Pandemic

 We are living in the midst of a crisis that has already lasted for months and will persist for many more, no matter how successful our efforts.
 This will not be an ordinary semester.
-Most of us will not come to campus very much, if at all.
-Our courses will be remote.
-I’m working (obviously), but from home, and with my kids at home too trying to do their school work.
 Some of you may have lost your jobs, or have been asked to take on more.
 Even with all of the precautions we’re taking, some of us may get sick.
 We may know people who get sick, suffer, or die.
 We already do.

-If you are facing difficulties, please reach out, whether to me as your instructor, an advisor, or someone else you trust.
+If you are facing difficulties, please reach out, whether to me, an advisor, or someone else you trust.
 You’re never required to divulge any personal information you don’t wish to share, so you get to decide how much to say.
 I want to engage in a spirit of generosity and kindness, and ask only for a little in return as we all navigate this world together.

 Commitment to Anti-Racism